 The Indiana Pacers’ implosion during the second half of the season didn’t affect their No. 1 seeding in the NBA Eastern Conference, but it sure seems to be lingering in the first round of the playoffs.
 Matched up against the No. 8 Atlanta Hawks, the Pacers were expected to struggle more with their own demons than they were with a Hawks team playing without Al Horford.
 Yet here they are, facing a decisive Game 7 in a game worth watching live.
-If you can’t catch it on TNT, you can watch Pacers Hawks Game 7 live online free using the links below.
+If you can’t catch it on TNT, you can watch Pacers Hawks Game 7 live online free using any number of services.

 To their credit, the Indiana Pacers have shown some resilience in the first-round series.
 Facing elimination in Game 6, David West led a 16-4 Pacers run to end the game, giving the Pacers a 95-88 victory over the Atlanta Hawks on Thursday night and forcing another winner-take-all game today.